Pope on Christmas: Jesus was poor, so don't be power-hungry

 Two years ago, the start of Christmas Eve Mass in St. Peter's Basilica was moved up to 7:30 p.m. to allow faithful to get home before for a nighttime curfew imposed by the Italian government as a measure to combat the COVID-19 pandemic.
 Although virtually all pandemic-triggered restrictions have long been lifted in Italy, the Vatican kept to the early start time.

 During Saturday evening's service, a choir sang hymns.
-Clusters of potted red poinsettia plants near the altar contrasted with the cream-colored vestments of the pontiff.
+Potted red poinsettia plants near contrasted with the cream-colored vestments of the pontiff.

 On Sunday, tens of thousands of Romans, tourists and pilgrims were expected to crowd into St. Peter's Square to hear Pope Francis deliver an address on world issues and give his blessing.
 The speech, known in Latin as "Urbi et Orbi" (to the city and to the world), generally is an occasion to review crises including war, persecution and hunger, in many parts of the globe.